joholl/rpi4-uboot-tpm/README.md

 The Raspberry Pi talks to the TPM via SPI.
 Now here's the catch:

 U-Boot does not ship an SPI driver for our Raspberry's Chip.
-This means we cannot use the SPI hareware controller with U-Boot.
+This means we cannot use the SPI hardware controller with U-Boot.
 However, we can use a software SPI driver which uses GPIO to *bit bang* the data to the TPM.
 Luckily for us, U-Boot provides a ready-to-use driver exactly for that.